UnsignedArduino/Tarnished/README.md

 <p align="center">
 </p>
 <h1 align="center">Tarnished</h1>

-UCI Chess Engine written in C++ featuring NNUE evaluation
+UCI Chess Engine written in C++ featuring NNUE evaluation.
 The name is a reference to a certain video game protagonist

 As of right now, all tests have been conducted on my personal PC with the use of [cutechess-cli](https://github.com/cutechess/cutechess/tree/master) but will eventually migrate to [OpenBench](https://github.com/AndyGrant/OpenBench)